jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 **Bankrupt's statement of affairs**

 ### 67 Bankrupt must file statement of affairs with Assignee
-After adjudication, the bankrupt must file with the Assignee a statement of the bankrupt's affairs in the prescribed form, unless the bankrupt has already filed a statement under section 46.
+(1) After adjudication, the bankrupt must file with the Assignee a statement of the bankrupt's affairs in the prescribed form, unless the bankrupt has already filed a statement under section 46.
+(2) The Assignee may reject a statement of affairs that in the Assignee’s opinion is incorrect or incomplete.

 ### 68 Notice that bankrupt must file statement of affairs
 (1) As soon as practicable after adjudication, the Assignee must send the bankrupt a notice in the prescribed form stating—